quantuminformation/test-recorder/README.md

 #Current UI interactions that are recorded for acceptance tests:

-* Button clicks, they also generate andThen code blocks.
+* Button clicks
-* records text input fillins
+* Text input
-* Changes in DOM additions/removals, only items with ID's are recorded and that don't have the doNotRecord css class.
+* Changes in DOM additions/removals

 #Notes